 Hello fellow readers,

-Woollybears seen in the fall are the second generations of caterpillars that emerge in August.
+Woolly bears seen in the fall are the second generation of caterpillars that emerge in August.
 The first generations come in May.
-In the spring they’ll surface and feed on plants such as birch, maple, clover, aster, herbs, and grass then spin a cocoon.
+In the spring, they’ll surface and feed on plants such as birch, maple, clover, aster, herbs, and grass, then spin a cocoon.
 In two weeks, an Isabella Tiger Moth emerges.
-Eventually the females lay eggs and the cycle continues.
+Eventually, the females lay eggs, and the cycle continues.

-You likely know about the legend of woollybears predicting winter.
+You likely know about the legend of woolly bears predicting winter.
 The narrower the reddish-brown band, the harsher the weather.
-They say there’s no scientific proof of such, and from my observation, their band fashions run the gambit.
-From the classic black ends equally sized with a reddish-brown middle, to all brown, or all black.
-Even an all blonde fuzzy crossed the road.
-Then there’s those with only one black band, a popular style this season.
+They say there’s no scientific proof, and from my observation, their band fashions run the gambit.
+From the classic black ends equally sized with a reddish-brown middle to all brown or all black.
+Even an all-blonde fuzzy crossed the road.
+Then there are those with only one black band, a popular style this season.

-Admittedly there’s a contradiction about my kindness of helping woollybears.
-I’ve come across other critters roadside such as the white fuzzy Hickory Tussock caterpillars (Lophocampa caryae) that I didn’t help cross the road.
-They are adorable with longish spikes of fur jutting beyond their white coat fashioning a row of black spots.
+Admittedly there’s a contradiction about my kindness in helping woolly bears.
+I’ve come across other critters roadside, such as the white fuzzy Hickory Tussock caterpillars (Lophocampa caryae) that I didn’t help cross the road.
+They are adorable, with longish spikes of fur jutting beyond their white coat, fashioning a row of black spots.
 The thing is, they can cause a nasty rash that may require medical attention.
 (Here’s a link to a previous column on the subject).
-I feel badly not helping the furry fellas though.
+I feel bad not helping the furry fellas, though.

 A few weeks ago, dozens of worms took to the road during a rainy spell.
 I didn’t try to save them.
 Partly because so many slithery critters seemed daunting, but mostly because of the slime factor versus cute and fuzzy.
 They say worms take advantage of wetness, which allows them to move far more quickly than through the soil.